 2. Lay the Underlay

 The next step is to install your underlay.
 Simply put, underlay is a thin layer of foam that goes in between your flooring and your subfloor.
 It helps add insulation to your room and makes the installation process easier.
 We offer a range of underlays with different purposes, depending on which type of flooring you intend to install.
 For example, we offer Laminate Underlay and Engineered Wood Underlay.
-If you’re installing vinyl flooring, you won't need to use underlay as Vinyl flooring has a cushioned design.
+If you’re installing vinyl flooring, such as Karndean, you won't need to use underlay as Vinyl flooring has a cushioned design.
 The same goes when installing solid wood flooring, which doesn’t usually require underlay and can go directly onto your subfloor.

 To install your underlay, measure how much you need and cut the underlay into strips, add at least 5cm extra to give yourself some space.
 Place the underlay side by side and simply tape together so no parts overlap.
 Also, tape the underlay at the seams.
 Be sure to trim parts down with scissors if need be.